ibm-ecosystem-engineering/APICv10/instructions/Lab0/index.md

    ![](images/cloud_small_replica.png)

 6. At the configuration page, select integration as the namespace.
+You can also rename the instance as "apic-min".
 Check the license acceptance button.
-Leave the other settings to their default values and submit.
+Leave the other settings to their default values and click "Create".

    ![](images/create_api_management_instance.png)

 7. A new API management (API Connect) instance will be provisioned.
-You will see instances of API Gateway, API Manager and API management Administration (Cloud Manager).
+You will see instances of API-managed enterprise gateway, API management and API management administration (Cloud Manager).
 The instance will be ready in approximately 30 minutes.

    //todo put newly provisioned picture here